paradedb/paradedb/pg_lakehouse/README.md

 `pg_lakehouse` uses Apache OpenDAL to integrate with various object stores.
 As of the time of writing, some — but not all — of the object stores supported by OpenDAL have been integrated.

+Adding support for a new object store is as straightforward as

+1. Adding the service feature to `opendal` in `Cargo.toml`.
+For instance, S3 requires `services-s3`.
-Adding support for a new object store is as straightforward as creating a file in the `fdw/` folder that implements the `BaseFdw` trait.
+2. Creating a file in the `fdw/` folder that implements the `BaseFdw` trait.
+For instance, `fdw/s3.rs` implements the S3 FDW.
+3. Registering the FDW in `fdw/handler.rs`.